4.8 Initial Child Protection Conferences

 13.8 If a Child is not Assessed as being in Need of a Child Protection Plan

 A child may not be the subject of a Child Protection Plan, but he or she may nonetheless require services to promote his or her health or development.
 In these circumstances, the conference, together with the family, should consider the child's needs and what further help would assist the family in responding to them.
-Subject to the families views and consent, it may be appropriate to continue with and complete a Core Assessment of the child's needs to help determine what support might best help promote the child's welfare.
+Subject to the families views and consent, it may be appropriate to continue with and complete a Social Work Assessment of the child's needs to help determine what support might best help promote the child's welfare.
 Where the child's needs are complex, inter agency working will continue to be important.
 Where appropriate, a Child in Need Plan should be drawn up and reviewed at regular intervals - no less frequent than every 6 months.

 In cases where there is disagreement regarding the threshold for significant harm being met or not being met (see Section 13.4, The Decision Making Process), the Conference Chair will attempt to facilitate the conference to reach a consensus by drawing the conference members' attention to the threshold and considering this in the light of the information which has been shared and the child's assessed needs.